genesis-extensions/genesis/doc/build-osx.md

 Running
 -------

-SafeCash is now available at `./src/safecashd`
+Genesis is now available at `./src/genesisd`

 Before running, it's recommended that you create an RPC configuration file.

-    echo -e "rpcuser=safecashrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/SafeCash/safecash.conf"
+    echo -e "rpcuser=genesisrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Genesis/genesis.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/SafeCash/safecash.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Genesis/genesis.conf"

-The first time you run safecashd, it will start downloading the blockchain.
+The first time you run genesisd, it will start downloading the blockchain.
 This process could take several hours depending on how long the blockchain has been active.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/SafeCash/debug.log
+    tail -f $HOME/Library/Application\ Support/Genesis/debug.log

 Other commands:
 -------

-    ./src/safecashd -daemon # Starts the safecash daemon.
+    ./src/genesisd -daemon # Starts the genesis daemon.
-    ./src/safecash-cli --help # Outputs a list of command-line options.
+    ./src/genesis-cli --help # Outputs a list of command-line options.
-    ./src/safecash-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/genesis-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for safecash development.
+You can use Qt Creator as an IDE, for genesis development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "safecash-qt" as project name, enter src/qt as location
+4. Enter "genesis-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."